defra-design/design/interaction-design.md

 ## Interaction Design for services

 Interaction designers are an essential part of service teams that want to meet user needs.
-They work closely with the entire project team, especially User Researchers, Service Designers, Content Designers and Software Developers.
+They work closely with the entire project team, especially User researchers, Service designers, Content designers and Software developers.

-Below are some of the activities carried out by Interaction Designers
+Below are some of the activities carried out by Interaction designers

 ### Discovery

-*   Help the team to create a well defined problem statement
-*   Study the existing service if one exists, (analytics, call centre observations, SME interviews etc)
+In Discovery we work with user researchers to understand the service users, their experiences, goals and motivations.

+* build knowledge of the subject and understand the policy intent (work with stakeholders, policy and subject matter experts)
-*   Understand a users interactions with the any current service
+* understand how users interact with any current service
-*   Attend user research (listen to phone calls, meet users, observe how they interact with current services etc)
+* attend user research (listen to phone calls, meet users, observe how people interact with current services)
-*   Study any third party offerings
+* create user journey maps
-*   Help the team to identify and investigate pain points
+* help the team to identify and investigate pain points or problems with an existing service
+* help the team define their focus by creating a well-defined problem statement
-*   Identify the riskiest assumptions
+* identify the riskiest assumptions
-*   Help the team to with the creation of user Journey Maps
-*   Make plans for Alpha  ('How might we statements', challenge the need for an Alpha, Should there be more than 1 Alpha?)
+* make plans for Alpha ('How might we statements', challenge the need for an Alpha, should there be more than 1 Alpha?)

 ### Alpha

+In Alpha we try out different or new solutions to the problems defined in discovery

-*   Work out the best way to let users interact with the service
+* work out the best way to let users interact with the service
+* challenge the way things are done at the moment
+* test the riskiest assumptions
-*   Design and test multiple solutions to make sure we build the right thing
+* design and test multiple solutions to make sure we build the right thing
-*   Test the riskiest assumptions
-*   Decide on high-level to be user journeys (online, offline, happy path, sad path etc)
+* decide on high-level to be user journeys (online, offline, happy path, sad path etc)
-*   Create design ideas based on user research
-*   Design mock-ups in Sketch
-*   Create prototypes in code
+* facilitate co-design sessions with stakeholders, content designers, developers etc
-*   Test ideas quickly
+* test ideas quickly with low fidelity prototypes
-*   Work closely with the user researcher and attend user research sessions
+* work closely with the user researcher and attend user research sessions
-*   Iterate designs based on user feedback
-*   Help the team to challenge any unnecessary questions or requests for information
-*   Identify existing patterns that can be reused
+* identify existing patterns that could be reused
-*   Communicate design decisions to stakeholders
+* communicate design decisions to stakeholders
-*   Create flow diagrams for interactions
-*   Be an advocate for accessibility in all aspects of the design of the service
+* make sure the service is inclusive

 ### Beta

+In Beta we take the best idea from alpha and start building it for real

+* create high level journey maps
-*   Focus on each screen or stage of the user journey
+* design flow diagrams, screen or question sequences
-*   Decide on micro-interactions
+* prototype detailed interactions, components, screens etc
+* communicate design decisions to stakeholders
+* help plan research goals
+* attend research sessions
+* help with research analysis
-*   Iterate and refine ideas based on feedback from users
+* iterate designs based on analysis and feedback
-*   Iterate and refine existing design patterns where needed
+* iterate and refine existing design patterns where needed
-*   Create new design patterns where needed
+* create new design patterns where needed and share with wider community
+* help the team to challenge any unnecessary questions or requests for information
+* make sure the service is inclusive
-*   Help the team to test the service with assistive technology
+* help the team to test the service with assistive technology
-*   Attend user research sessions with users that have accessibility needs
-*   Help the team to create a plan for assisted digital users
+* help the team to create a plan for assisted digital users
-*   Ensure the service is user-focused, accessible and has a consistent user experience
-*   Be an advocate for accessibility in all aspects of the design of a service

 ### Live and continuous improvement

-*   Analyse the service's performance
-*   Use Analytics to identify areas for service improvement
+We continue to iterate services with live data and feedback

-*   Analyse call centre data to identify areas for service improvement
+* use feedback, analytics, and call centre data to identify areas for service improvement
-*   Review feedback from the service and feed into new user stories
+* share research on existing Gov.uk patterns on Github
-*   Share new or iterated design patterns in Defra and cross gov
+* share any new components or patterns in Defra and cross Gov
+* share service findings and research that may influence Defra design standards and guidance documents